-It’s been years, YEARS since I wrote about a Dolce & Gabbana show.
-But this one caught my attention for all the right – and wrong – reasons.
+It’s been years since I wrote about a Dolce & Gabbana show.
+But this one caught my attention for all the right – and maybe not so right – reasons.

-Most of the time I hate what contemporary Dolce & Gabbana does (from the Lauren Sanchez wedding dress to the designers’ problematic statements, the list for cons over pros goes on and on).
+Most of the time I don’t engage with what contemporary Dolce & Gabbana does.
 Yet I have a sentiment for old Dolce & Gabbana, especially from the 1980s, 1990s, when the designers dissected the codes of Italianity and created an entire visual lexicon that was very rawn and undiluted.
 And I must admit that the brand’s latest Alta Sartoria collection – which goes for menswear couture – presented not just anywhere in Rome, but at the steps of Castel San’Angelo – and with IRL bishops in attendance – is really something worth analyzing.
 READ MY FULL REVIEW HERE.

 Collage by Edward Kanarecki.